microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 All other edits could be ignored since the user has no way of seeing their impact.

 ## Why Design It This Way?

+### Merge Semantics

+We have adopted merge semantics that allow edits to affect removed trees.
+This means removed trees are still part of the shared document that is being edited, even if they are not part of the document tree at all times.
+Keeping removed trees around in the forest is aligned with this view.

+### Performance

+One alternative,
+(i.e., eagerly erasing the contents of subtrees that are removed) would force us to have ways of recovering this data when needed.
+One such approach would be to require that removal operations include a copy of the contents they remove/overwrite.
+For example, every time a client sets a required field, that client would include a copy the replaced subtree as part of the edit sent over the wire.
+This is bad from a performance point of view because it adds a cost common operations even though that cost my never be recouped.

+Another alternative would be to keep all detached trees forever (i.e., without garbage-collecting them).
+As mentioned above, this would be bad for memory usage (though that could be addressed using local disk storage) and document load.

+### Simplicity

+The fact that most of our system gets to assume all trees exist forever makes the system simpler.
+There is a non-negligible complexity cost associated with the GC scheme, but this complexity is contained in a relatively small body of code that exists only for this purpose.

+### Evolvability

+This design seems well positioned to accommodate future evolutions like the concept of [undo window](undo.md).

 ## How it Works